 Cardholders might not be able to enjoy the advantages of free checked baggage, travel credits, or airport lounge access.
-And since most of these cards earn the highest amount of rewards on travel purchases, it won’t be practical to try and amass points or miles via these types of transactions.
+And since most of these cards earn the highest number of rewards on travel purchases, it won’t be practical to try and amass points or miles via these types of transactions.

-Take Advantage of the Signup Bonus
+Take Advantage of the Sign-up Bonus

-Most travel cards offer a signup bonus, though it requires plenty of spending on the cardholder’s part.
+Most travel cards offer a sign-up bonus, though it requires plenty of spending on the cardholder’s part.
 However, if you can make it your daily, go-to payment form, you should meet the card’s introductory offer within the allotted timeframe.